secdoc/AI-Agent-Skills/README.md

 These skills reference security frameworks, standards, and compliance regimes, but their output is not legal, audit, or compliance advice, and it is not an attestation of anything.
 Gap analyses and mappings produced with these skills inform your work; only a qualified assessor can certify it, and GDPR questions with legal weight belong with counsel or a DPO.

 MITRE ATT&CK® and MITRE ATLAS are the work of The MITRE Corporation, with ATT&CK's registered mark acknowledged.
 NIST publications are the work of the National Institute of Standards and Technology.
 CVSS is maintained by FIRST.
+The CWE list is maintained by The MITRE Corporation; the OWASP Top 10 and ASVS by the OWASP Foundation.
 PCI DSS belongs to the PCI Security Standards Council; SOC 2 to the AICPA; CMMC to the U.S. Department of Defense; the GDPR to the European Union.
 All cited frameworks and standards belong to their respective owners; this repository maps to them, it doesn't reproduce or replace them.

 ## Contributing